MongoDB Utilities¶

 mongoexport

-is used for exporting your data to CSV, TSV, or JSON files, which are more human readable and can be used with more applications.
-It should be noted that unlike mongodump
+exports your data to CSV, TSV, or JSON files, which are more human readable and compatible with more applications.

-you cannot export the entirety of a database and must specify a collection.
+Unlike ``mongodump``, you can't export an entire database and must specify a collection.

 , the port 12345